1. 'Online course', what does that mean?

 - feedback on homework assignments

-Yes, you will receive a paper handbook by post before the start of the course.
+Yes, you will receive a paper coursebook by post before the start of the course.

 3. Are there homework assignments (as well)?

-Yes, you process the subject matter in different ways.
-You will not only receive exercises on vocabulary and grammar, but also on listening, reading, pronunciation, speaking and writing.
+Yes, you will work through the subject matter in different ways.
+You will receive not only exercises on vocabulary and grammar, but also on listening, reading, pronunciation, speaking and writing.

-We provide a digital learning environment in which you can make virtual appointmentsvirtually meet with fellow students and to continue practicsinge with your fellow students outside of class on your own initiative.
+We provide a digital learning environment in which you can meet with fellow students and continue practisingoutside of class on your own initiative.

 4. What about the evaluation?